UniNE-CHYN/openhytest/README.md

 # openhytest
-Open source package for well test analysis.

-The aim is to create a general, open-source environment for well test interpretation in python, inspired by the functionalities available in hytool.
+Open source package for well test analysis, inspired by the functionalities available in hytool.

 The package is structured into three modules:
 - Pre-processing functions and utilities handling data preparation